 While Lightroom helps you with “face recognition,” you still have to get everyone’s names.
-Here is that blog post for an earlier post on how Lightroom “face recognition works.
+So here is that blog post for an earlier post on how Lightroom “face recognition works.

 Here is a link to Adobe Lightroom and PhotoShop software:

 By the way, I just made the photo with all the people’s names in it big in Lightroom and did a screen grab.
-In addition to putting the information in the IPTC, I also gave them this photo to see the identification.
+So, in addition to putting the information in the IPTC, I also gave them this photo to see the identification.

-I had each person print their names on a Sharpie with a 3.5″ x 5″ card.
+I had each person print their name on a Sharpie with a 3.5″ x 5″ card.
 Then I made a quick headshot of each person.